 Required Forms Flowcharts for Advising and Writing a Thesis:

 Foreign Language/Research Skills Requirement

 Students in the M.A.
 Studies in History and M.A.
-Maritime Studies programs must fulfill the Department's research skills requirement by a) successful demonstration of reading knowledge in a foreign language (FORL 6000 satisfies this requirement); or b) successful completion of HIST 5950, 5951 (Introduction to Quantitative History/Directed Readings and Research in Quantitative History); or c) CSCI 5774 (Programming for Research) or CSCI 2600 (Introduction to Digital Computation).
+Maritime Studies programs must fulfill the Department's research skills requirement by a) successful demonstration of reading knowledge in a foreign language (FORL 6000 satisfies this requirement); or b) successful completion of HIST 5950, 5951 (Introduction to Quantitative History/Directed Readings and Research in Quantitative History); or c) CSCI 5774 (Programming for Research).
 If HIST 5950, 5951 are used to satisfy the research skills requirement, they may not be counted toward the 30 s.h.
 (M.A.) or 36 s.h.
 (M.A.
 Maritime) requirement for the degree.
 Students who intend to pursue a Ph.D. program are strongly advised to fulfill the foreign language requirement.

 Graduate assistantships are normally available for full-time students.
 A limited number of out of state tuition remissions are available for highly qualified out-of-state residents, thereby reducing tuition to the in-state level.
 In addition, the History Department annually awards a number of graduate scholarships on a competitive basis.